Degas (crater)

 The crater's floor contains cracks that formed as the pool of impact melt cooled and shrank.
 The high-reflectance material on the walls and in the central portion of the crater probably has a composition distinct from that of the crater floor and surroundings.
 The illumination conditions and down-slope movement of eroded material exposing fresh rock also contribute to the bright appearance.
+The floor of Degas exposed low-reflectance material (LRM).

 Degas is one of the largest craters of the Kuiperian system on Mercury.
 The largest is Bartók crater.